JaiDoubleU/minimal-iOS-walls/README.md

 # MySampleApp

-This is just a sample app written in Swift 5.
+This is a simple wallpaper app written in Swift 5 that displays wallpaper inages in a grid

-This app uses 'Pixabay' open API, downloads a JSON file with 'Hit Images' and displays the items in a grid

 It's meant as a sample project for showing a clean MVVM-C architecture and best practices